hadiramr/MyToDoList/README.md

 # MyToDoList
-In this project i have tried to implement javascript , HTML and CSS concepts
+In this project I have tried to implement javascript , HTML and CSS concepts